 To enable the MS Office for Web integration for your account:

 - Click the tool selector in the top navigation bar and select Account Administration.

-- In the Third party software data access section, click the toggle to the on position.
+- In the window that appears, find the Third party software data access section and click the toggle to the on position.

 - Select the Enable Microsoft Office for Web option.

 - Click Save.
 The feature is now enabled for your account and will be available across all workspaces with documents.

 To edit a document in Projectplace using MS Office for Web:

 - Select a Microsoft document in Projectplace (i.e. Word, PowerPoint or Excel) to open the details pane.

 - Select the Open using Microsoft Office for Web option.

 - The document opens in a new browser tab.
 Click Sign in with a work or school account to sign in to your Office 365 account.